Message from the Chief Executive

 Our vision is that Northumberland National Park will be a truly welcoming and distinctive place, easily accessible to all.
 Its natural and cultural assets will be widely recognised and valued and its living, working landscape will contribute positively to the well-being of the thriving and vibrant communities in and around it.

-The future of our National Parks will be determined by how future generations value, use and care for them.
-Over the next few years Northumberland National Park Authority will be continuing to develop a range of means through which young people can visit and enjoy the National Park, by developing opportunities for education, volunteering and pathways to employment.
+I firmly believe that the future of our National Park and our wider countryside can only be assured if they are relevant to future generations and a key priority for Northumberland National Park is, therefore, to allow young people to experience the National Parks as a place to visit, enjoy, learn, work and live.
 We want to help local young people make a future for themselves in the National Park and inspire young people from outside the National Park to enjoy, value and care for the area.

 Chief Executive (National Park Officer)